-Virun Kumar | Corporate Trainee Solicitor Virun is currently a Trainee Solicitor at our firm who will be specialising in Corporate Law.
+Virun Kumar | Corporate Solicitor Virun is a Solicitor specialising in Corporate Law.
 Virun assists on EOT transactions alongside the EOT team and helps create a smooth and easy transition process for clients.
 Email: virunkumar@legalclarity.co.uk LinkedIn: https://uk.linkedin.com/in/virun-kumar-9a664595 Contact us on 0121 314 9102 or drop us an email at eot@legalclarity.co.uk to discuss further.